MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### My Operations fails with error EnvironmentNotInReadyState

-This happens when the Finance and Operations environment isn't ready to service the request.
+This happens when the the unified developer environment isn't ready to service the request.
 Retry after a few minutes.
-You can check if the environment is in the ready state by opening the Finance and Operations environment link.
+You can check if the environment is in the ready state by opening the finance and operations environment link.

 ### My source environment version is <10.0.35.
 Why can't I copy from it?